TaoAthe/Dreamer1/REBUILD_GUIDE.md

 - Builds plugins and main project
 - Launches Unreal Engine

+### Option 2: Fix "Could Not Fetch Available Targets" Error

+If you're experiencing the "could not fetch all the available targets from the unreal build tool" error:

+1. Close Unreal Engine and Visual Studio
+2. Run `FixUnrealBuildTool.bat` as administrator
+3. Follow the prompts in the script
+4. When completed, try opening your project again

+This specialized script addresses the target fetching issue by:
+- Properly setting up the environment for the Unreal Build Tool
+- Ensuring all required .NET dependencies are available
+- Fixing permissions and cleaning problematic files
+- Creating a customized build environment
+- Rebuilding all required modules with the correct configuration

-### Option 2: Manual Rebuild Steps
+### Option 3: Manual Rebuild Steps

-If the script doesn't work, follow these steps manually:
+If the scripts don't work, follow these steps manually:

 1. **Clean Intermediate Files**
    - Delete the following directories: